WhatsApp Contact

 St. Petersburg’s Hermitage Museum houses the oldest surviving piled rug, the Pazyryk Carpet.
 It features 24 cross-shaped figures of four stylized lotus buds in the central field and is framed by a border of griffins and 24 fallow deer.

 The Pazyryk Carpet most likely came from Central Asia, though it is a tossup between Persia and Armenia.
 Both nations have traditions of carpet weaving spanning thousands of years, and the horses represented on the rug are nearly identical to horse riders on a frieze in the ancient Persian city of Persepolis.
-The possibility that the Pazyryks produced the rug is highly slim because the design's sophistication and elegance indicate a settled and cosmopolitan civilization, unlike the nomadic Pazyryks.
+The possibility that the Pazyryks produced the carpet is highly slim because the design's sophistication and elegance indicate a settled and cosmopolitan civilization, unlike the nomadic Pazyryks.

 LARGEST CARPET OF THE WORLD